-In school I was an "OK" student with "OK" grades.
-It turns out that I was more interested in other stuff than I was in the stuff I was hearing in the classroom.
+It turns out that I'm more interested in other stuff than I was in the stuff I was learning in school.
 That changed when I got to grad school.
 The difference was that I wanted to learn the material because I found it interesting; it mattered to me.
 I had genuine interest because I got to choose the path of what I was learning and it meant something to me and where I wanted to spend my time.

 As I’ve gone further and further down the path of my life the same thing has happened.
 I learn more about the market I work in because I’m interested.
 I learn about technology, finance, deal structures, organizational dynamics, sales, marketing, etc. etc. because I’m interested.
 I have a great wife and a happy relationship because I’m interested.
 I love what I do because I’m interested.
 When my feet hit the floor every morning, I literally can’t wait to start my day.
 I have a thousand ideas, plans, and thoughts because I’m interested.